Shoreline Parks Plan

 About the Seawall

-The US Army Corps of Engineers released in June 2015 their plans to construct a protective seawall on Staten Island’s East Shore.
+In December 2016, the U.S. Army Corps of Engineers released their Final Feasibility Report to construct a protective seawall on Staten Island’s East Shore.
 Visit the Army Corps’ website to find out more about the project.